omab/python-social-auth/docs/configuration/settings.rst

 An UUID is appended to usernames in case of collisions.
 Here are some settings to control usernames generation.

-``SOCIAL_AUTH_DEFAULT_USERNAME = 'foobar'``
-    Default value to use as username, can be a callable.
-An UUID will be appended in case of duplicate entries.

 ``SOCIAL_AUTH_UUID_LENGTH = 16``
     This controls the length of the UUID appended to usernames.